samsial/terraform-beginner-bootcamp-2023/README.md

 UBUNTU_CODENAME=jammy
 ```

-### **Refactoring int Bash Scripts**
+### **Refactoring Terraform CLI Bash Script**

-While ficing the Terraform CLI gpg deprecation issues noticed the bash scripts were considerably larger than the previous instructions.
+While fixing the Terraform CLI gpg deprecation issues noticed the bash scripts were considerably larger than the previous instructions.
 Decided to create a bash script to install the terraform CLI.

 This bash script is located in: [./bin/install_terraform_cli](./bin/install_terraform_cli)